A geometric model for the module category of a skew-gentle algebra: Geometric interpretation of modules

 \begin{proof} Both of the endpoints of $\Gamma(\m)$ are punctures if and only if $\m$ has two special end letters.
-In this case, $\Gamma(F(\m))$ is the completion of $\Gamma(\m)$.
-Hence $\Gamma(\m)$ satisfies (T2) if and only if $\m$ satisfies (A2). \end{proof}
+In this case, $\Gamma(F(\m))$ (after gluing its endpoints which must be in the same arc in $\TT$) is the completion of $\Gamma(\m)$.
+Thus, $\Gamma(F(\m))$ is a proper power.
+Hence $\Gamma(\m)$ satisfies \ref{itm:p2} if and only if $\m$ satisfies \ref{itm:a2}. \end{proof}

 The following correspondence follows directly from the above two lemmas, together with Proposition~\ref{prop:bis}.